Helping children who suffer from trauma isn’t just our job — it’s our calling.

 As the Administrator of Program Compliance, Bailey is responsible for oversight of the Admissions, Quality Assurance, Case Management, and Medical Records departments.
 She also serves as Bradley’s HIPAA Privacy Officer, Corporate Compliance Officer, and is a Family and Client Advocate.

 Bailey earned her Bachelor of Science Degree in Human Development and Family Studies from The Pennsylvania State University.
 She received a Master’s of Science in Education from Duquesne University.
 In addition, She is a Licensed Professional Counselor and holds certifications from the Commonwealth of Pennsylvania in Elementary and Secondary School Counseling.
 She has been with The Bradley Center since 2002.

-Melanie Karpinski joined The Bradley Center in 2014 as the Assistant Director of Education and was promoted to Director of Education/Principal in 2018.
-As Principal, she manages a department of over 60 professional staff members and 180 students.
-Under her leadership, Bradley’s education department has significantly grown to serve a greater population of students and to offer more diverse programming for the ever-changing needs.
+Melanie Karpinski joined The Bradley Center in 2014 as the Assistant Director of Education, and she was promoted to Director of Education/Principal in 2018.
+Under her leadership, Bradley’s education department grew significantly to serve a larger population of children and offer more diverse programming for the students’ ever-changing needs.
 In 2021, she became the Director of The Bradley Psychiatric Residential Treatment Facility.